Frequently Asked Questions

 Will you match another videographer’s price?

-We feel that when you really compare apples to apples (number of cameras, number of camera operators, no hourly time limit, HD quality coverage, full length and highlight video, etc.) we are the best deal in town for the money.
+We feel that when you really compare apples to apples (number of cameras, number of camera operators, HD quality coverage, full length and highlight video, etc.) we are the best deal in town for the money.
 So for that reason we don’t price match another videographer.
 Maybe on the surface their price might seem better, but when you break it down, in our eyes there is no comparison.